jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 That being said, we've done a great job sharing our learnings and improving as a group - which I think has helped our communication processes.
-The dev team also really appreciates that we handle more of these problems ourselves!
+The dev team also appreciates that we handle more of these problems ourselves!

 I recommend putting together a shared document that support folks can contribute to as they learn new things.
 Our *Moreau Doctrine* contains the basic outlines